-201. Even if there was a "gap" in the law of nations in relation to nuclear weapons, which there is not, it is possible to fill it by resorting to general principles of law.
-In its 1996 Advisory Opinion, the ICJ preferred to focus on self-defence of a hypothetical individual State, instead of
+197. Even if there was a "gap" in the law of nations in relation to nuclear weapons, which there is not, it is possible to fill it by resorting to general principles of law.
+In its 1996 Advisory Opinion, the ICJ preferred to focus on self-defence of a hypothetical individual State, instead of developing the rationale of the Martens clause, the purpose of which is precisely that of filling gaps218 in the light of the principles of the law of nations, the "laws of humanity" and the "dictates of public conscience"

-229 A. A. Cançado Trindade, "The Voluntarist Conception of International Law: A Re-Assessment", 59 Revue de droit international de sciences diplomatiques et politiques, Geneva (1981), p.
+Re-Assessment", 59 Revue de droit international de sciences diplomatiques et politiques, Geneva (1981), p.
 214, and cf. pp. 212-213.
 On the need of a universalist perspective, cf. also K. Tanaka, "The Character of World Law in the International Court of Justice" [translated from Japanese into English by S. Murase], 15 Japanese Annual of International Law (1971), pp. 1-22.